GENETICS 4020B - Honours Genetics and Evolution Project Pt 2

 Learning Activities Summary

-2. First Research Seminar - (formative assessment - 10 minutes plus 5 minutes for questions)
+2. The First Research Seminar - (formative assessment - 15 minutes plus 5 minutes for discussion)

-4. Research Project Thesis and Interview – 80% (Thesis - 70 pages maximum, including figures and tables but not including references and appendices; interview 40 minutes)
+4. Research Project Thesis and Interview – 80% (Thesis - 70 pages, including diagrams but not including Bibliography and Appendices; Interview 40 minutes)

 The University's policy on Assessment for Coursework Programs is based on the following four principles: